comet-dev/CometJS/README.md

-# comet
+# Comet
-An organized, simple-to-use programming language
+An organized, simple-to-use programming language.
+It is simple, and it has many components.
+> Comet runs on JavaScript.